-Ears popping with a speed rush as you zoom headlong at 100mph through a quarry on the longest zip line in the world.
-Climbing to the top of a country’s highest mountain and proudly taking in the wide-angled view.
-Discovering cannibals, body snatchers , ghosts and devilish deeds as you walk through graveyards and underground vaults in a deep dark night.
+Ears popping in a speedy rush as you zoom headlong at 100mph through a quarry on the longest zip line in the world.
+Climb to the top of a country’s highest mountain and proudly take in the wide-angled view.
+Discover cannibals, body snatchers , ghosts and devilish deeds as you walk through graveyards and underground vaults in a deep dark night.
 Bounce and jump on netting and industrial slides hanging across a cavernous mine.

 Everyone’s’ idea of exhilaration differs and when you spend a night in these European Castle Hotels the choice of excitement is also yours.
 Start in Wales, land of fire breathing dragons, slate mines, rugby and the legend of King Arthur.
 Exciting slate mines?
 Is that type-slurring for late wines?

 10 MOST EXCITING EUROPEAN CASTLE HOTELS TO SPEND A NIGHT – #10

 Stay in Ruthin Castle Hotel and prepare yourself for a high speed thrill of your life.
 Set within acres of woods and parkland a little over 20 miles from Chester, in an area of outstanding natural beauty, Ruthin Castle, dates back to the legend of King Arthur with notable owners including King Edward I, Henry VIII and Elizabeth I. King Edward I who built Ruthin Castle was responsible for tracking down and executing the last Prince of Wales to independently rule this country.
 Exciting indeed, but not thrilling for the Prince.